1 Wall Street: Development

 The idea for the current skyscraper was attributed to Irving Trust president Harry Ward.
-Irving Trust, founded in 1851, had merged with numerous other banks in preceding years, and had outgrown its offices in 60 Broadway, the Equitable Building, and the Woolworth Building.
-At the time of the proposal, the bank was known as American Exchange Irving Trust, having merged in 1926 with the American Exchange-Pacific National Bank.
-During the mid- and late 1920s, many Art Deco office buildings were constructed in New York City, peaking around 1929 and 1930.
+Since its founding in 1851, Irving Trust had merged with numerous other banks in preceding years, and the firm had outgrown its offices, which were split between 60 Broadway, the Equitable Building, and the Woolworth Building.
+When the building was proposed, the bank was known as American Exchange Irving Trust, having merged in 1926 with the American Exchange-Pacific National Bank.
+During the mid- and late-1920s, many Art Deco office buildings were constructed in New York City, peaking around 1929 and 1930.
 Additionally, banks in Manhattan were clustering around Wall Street, and the corner of Broadway and Wall Street was seen as a valuable location.

 Planning

 By April 1928, the Central Union Trust Company controlled the buildings from 64 to 80 Broadway, and reportedly planned to build a 36-story structure at the site of the Chimney Building.
 The following month, American Exchange Irving Trust bought the Chimney Building along with three adjacent structures at 7 Wall Street, and 74 and 80 Broadway, in exchange for $5.5 million in cash and a $9 million mortgage.
 The transaction cost approximately 725 $/ft2.
 Following the sale, the Central Union Trust Company moved to the Manhattan Life Building and modified the structures at 60, 62, and 70 Broadway.